-Finance is a major cog in the wheel of buying a car, especially when buying new.
+Finance is a major cog in the wheel of buying a car, especially when acquiring one new.
 Indeed, over 90 per cent of new cars bought privately in 2018/19 were financed in some way.
-But what happens if you can't keep up with the monthly repayments?
+But what happens if you can't keep up with those monthly repayments?
 In the worst case, your car may be repossessed, as the finance company attempts to recover any outstanding costs from you.

 If you're struggling to keep up repayments and have arranged the finance via a car dealer, then you may be tied into the agreement.
 If this is the case, the paperwork of the agreement should have information on what to do if you can't keep up repayments.
 You should get in touch with the finance provider, rather than the dealer where you bought the car, as they will have more knowledge and ability to arrange what happens next if you can't keep up your repayments.